DistrictDataLabs/yellowbrick/docs/api/text/umap_vis.rst

-In this example, we represent documents via a `term frequency inverse document frequency <https://scikit-learn.org/stable/modules/feature_extraction.html#text-feature-extraction>`__ (TF-IDF) vector.
-Then use UMAP to find a low dimensional representation of these documents.
-The Yellowbrick visualizer then plots the scatter plot, coloring by cluster or by class, or neither if a structural analysis is required.
+In this example, we represent documents via a `term frequency inverse document frequency <https://scikit-learn.org/stable/modules/feature_extraction.html#text-feature-extraction>`__ (TF-IDF) vector and then use UMAP to find a low dimensional representation of these documents.
+Next, the Yellowbrick visualizer plots the scatter plot, coloring by cluster or by class, or neither if a structural analysis is required.